 There are a number of places in Iceland where sightings of the Atlantic Puffin are plentiful.
 There are guided puffin watching tours all over the country, but in many cases, it is also possible to drive to their habitual locations to spend an afternoon with them.
 This list is the most complete guide yet to finding puffin in Iceland.

 Note!
-Never approach too close to the cliff edges as the burrows that the puffins have dug make the ground lose and hollow!
+Never approach too close to the cliff edges as the burrows that the puffins have dug make the ground loose and hollow!

 Reykjavík is not one of those places where you can find puffin colonies by yourself.
 If you would like to see them in the capital, you need to get on a boat.
 A large puffin colony breeds on two small, uninhabited islands by the names of Akurey and Lundey, nearby.
 Not only puffins can be found here, but also cormorants, black guillemots, eider ducks, seagulls, kittiwakes, arctic terns, and northern fulmars live and nest here.

-Akurey and Lundey are often referred as the Puffin Islands.
-They are both very close to Reykjavík, only a half mile away, a few minutes from the city center by boat.
-In the summer season, puffin watching tours with 100% sighting guarantee operate multiple times a day.
+Akurey and Lundey are often referred to as the Puffin Islands.
+They are both very close to Reykjavík, only a half-mile away, a few minutes from the city center by boat.
+In the summer season, puffin watching tours with a 100% sighting guarantee operate multiple times a day.

 There are plenty of amazing opportunities to meet the puffins along the route to Iceland’s most popular sights on the South Coast.

 Vestmannaeyjar is a group of 15 small islands, the largest one is called Heimaey, ‘Home Island’.
 It is also the island with the largest bird population off the Icelandic coast.
+If you’re wondering where to see puffins in Vestmannaeyjar, then Heimaey is certainly one of your best options.
 Puffins live so close to humans here that there is a tradition of rescuing baby puffins in trouble.
-During the months of August and early September young puffins are left alone by their parents and are forced to start taking care for themselves.
+During the months of August and early September, young puffins are left alone by their parents and are forced to start taking care of themselves.

 The first solo hunting attempts made by these puffin babies sometimes fail.
 Like all youngsters, they tend to get distracted by the city lights, so they end up landing on asphalt and in gardens.
 Local children are allowed to stay out late throughout these weeks.
 They patrol their neighborhood streets clutching boxes to collect the lost birds, they then return them to the wild.